arthurEpfl/dicojs_mod/README.md

 npm run build:node
 ```

-Built files are located in the generated `dist/node/` directort.
+Built files are located in the generated `dist/node/` directory.
 They are composed of Node.js TypeScript code transpiled to Node.js JavaScript.
 The lib is meant to be used as a dependency to other Node projects, as it is not bundled.
 You can do so by adding the following line to your `package.json`

 ```
 file: "/path/to/discojs/"